 Common AA Slogans

 As previously mentioned, there are many slogans used in AA by its members.
+Members have always wondered about the roots of various slogans, and it’s always been hard to narrow down.
 An internet search will find lists that you can use as reference.
 This page will look at some of the common slogans and acronyms used.

 · One Day at A Time: This may be a simpler slogan to understand.
 Anxiety, stress and worry are common relapse triggers for alcoholics.
 It is human nature to worry about the past, however, when we become too focused on the future we lose touch with the present which can be problematic.
 This slogan serves as a reminder to check our anxieties and worries and remember to focus on the day at hand.
 Mindfulness is a common approach recommended for alcoholics.